zimivanende/BoomiFlow-SearchFilterTable/README.md

 Only works with JSONModelValue.

+### ModelTypeName
+String.

+The name of the Flow object type to create when setting the state & row level state.

+Only works with JSONModelValue.

 ## Styling

 All elements of the component can be styled by adding the specific style names to your player.